mxmauro/jsstencil/README.md

 ## Limitations

 - Currently, there is no caching scheme.
-- Although JSTemplate can be used as a view engine, it is not fully tested and have limitations, like `req` and `res` to be unavailable.
+- Although JsStencil can be used as a view engine, it is not fully tested and have limitations, like `req` and `res` to be unavailable.
 - No client-side support.